-Johnstone’s Aqua Guard Satinwood is a fully water-based satinwood designed for internal woodwork.
-The benefits of this over the Aqua Satinwood are, this is more durable and will not yellow at all.
+Johnstone’s Trade Aqua Guard Satin is a fully water-based satinwood designed for internal woodwork.
+The benefits of this over the Aqua Satinwood are; this is more durable and will not yellow at all.
 Not that the Aqua is a bad system, but it does come with its problems.

 Both systems covered the creamy oil in two coats, both adhered the same, so first impressions of the Johnstone’s Aqua guard satinwood very good.
 If flows nicely, doesn’t wreck your brushes and leaves a nice finish.

-Johnstone’s Aqua guard Satinwood – A Two Coat System?
+Johnstone’s Aqua Guard Satinwood – A Two Coat System? – by Joe Elwick